Supporting Children with Additional Needs 2020 - 2021

-Some of our children may be finding these unusual circumstances tricky and unsettling.
+Coronavirus (Covid 19) Pandemic - Some of our children may be finding these unusual circumstances tricky and unsettling.
 They may be asking lots of questions – Why am I at home?
-When will I be going back to school?
+When will things change?
 Why can’t I see my friends and family?
 The Cheshire East Local Authority website have some really useful resources that may help you to explain the situation to your children click here.
 We have now added some lovely eye catching simple Visual Stories to explain Coronavirus to children see below in the 'Files to Download'.

-Parent Toolkit: SEND - BBC Bitesize - SEND (special educational needs and disabilities) resources, activities and support to help you and your family during lockdown.
+Parent Toolkit: SEND - BBC Bitesize - SEND (Special Educational Needs and Disabilities) resources, activities and support to help you and your family.

 Visual timetables are used widely throughout school every day.
 They are great to help children understand what is happening daily and provides structure to a child's day.
-They may be useful when home schooling, particularly during these uncertain times when the usual school routine is not in place.
+They may be useful when home schooling, particularly during these uncertain times.

 You could create your own visual images to show the day if you do not have access to a printer or you could use an Interactive Timetable online via Powerpoint that you could refer to daily.